majestic/PHP-API-Connector/README.md

 PHP-API-Connector
 =================

-Connector code for using MajesticSEO API in PHP
+Connector code for using Majestic API in PHP.